humsii/cropperjs/README.md

 - Function 1 name
 - Show a patch (diff) or a link to a commit made in your forked repository that shows the instrumented code to gather coverage measurements
-- Provide a screenshot of the coverage results output by the instrumentation
+- Provide a screenshot of the coverage results output by the instrumentation (BEFORE TEST IMPROVEMENT!)

 - Function 2 name
 - same info as above